Peter Thumb: Life

 Peter Thumb was born in Bezau on 18 December 1681, a son of the Vorarlberg master builder Michael Thumb.
-He first went to work for the stonemason Michael Berbig in Au (Vorarlberg), then worked for his later father-in-law, the master builder Franz Beer.
+He first went to work for the stonemason Michael Berbig in Au (Vorarlberg), then worked for his later father-in-law, the master builder Franz Beer and was member of the Auer Zunft (Vorarlberg School).
 His first major works were the St. Mauritius Abbey Church (Ebersmunster) in Alsace and the church and library of the St. Peter Monastery in the Black Forest.
 In 1725 he was granted citizenship in Constance, Germany, and in 1737 he became a member of the city's Grand Council.

 After St. Peter, Thumb abandoned the traditional Vorarlberg wall pier scheme of church construction.

 As in the pilgrimage church of Birnau, Thumb made use of two architectural devices in Mengen, Germany (1741-1744): 1.
 He added a continuous gallery connected to the organ gallery halfway up the wall.
 2. He created space for two side altars with two arched cantilevers (conches) in the fourth nave axis.
 For the project "Mengen" in 2003 in the Generallandesarchiv Karlsruhe numerous floor plans and elevations were made accessible, unknown up until then.

 The pilgrimage church Birnau, which he built in 1747-1750 for the Salem Monastery, is considered his masterpiece.
 Thumb created solid architecture, in combination with Joseph Anton Feuchtmayer's playful figurative decoration and Gottfried Bernhard Göz's ceiling frescoes.
 With its majestic, picturesque location on Lake Constance, Birnau is one of the main sights on the Upper Swabian Baroque Route (Oberschwäbische Barockstraße).

 Thumb’s Abbey Library of St. Gall is one of the most important Baroque libraries.
 Together with the entire monastery complex of the Fürstabtei St. Gallen, it enjoys the status of World Cultural Heritage site.
 The east facade and other parts of the monastery church in St. Gall were built by Johann Michael Beer von Bildstein, presumably according to designs by Peter Thumb.

 Thumb died in Konstanz on 4 March 1766.